fru-io/docs-live/docs/typo3-guide.md

 * Use `ddev-live delete` to delete a resource.
 For example, `ddev-live delete site <org>/<site>`.
 * Use `ddev-live backup` to initiate a database or files backup.
 * Use `ddev-live pull` to download project database or files.

-### Next steps
-We’d love to help you be successful with DDEV-Live.
-Please visit our [Help & Support page](https://docs.ddev.com/support/).

-What do you think?
-Send us your feedback about DDEV-Live using the [Feedback form](https://dash.ddev.com/feedback/).

-Find out more about [DDEV-Local](https://ddev.readthedocs.io/en/stable/) to round out your dev-to-deploy experience.